TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 ![image](https://user-images.githubusercontent.com/89783791/219487771-f7902095-826e-413a-8db9-dba32b5482ff.png)

-- Right click on an image to sort it into a "collection". <br>
+- Right-click on an image to sort it into a "collection". <br>
-- Upload one or many image files **or** a gif file to auto extract its frames.
-If you upload a gif, choose upload mode. <br>
+- Upload one or many image files or a gif file to auto-extract its frames.
+If you upload a GIF, choose the upload mode. <br>
-  - If you're going to upload a gif with a transparent background, choose `Upload mode: Transparent GIF`.
+  - If you're going to upload a gif with a transparent background, choose Upload mode: Transparent GIF.
-  - Otherwise, choose `Upload mode: NON Transparent GIF`. <br>
+  - Otherwise, choose Upload mode: NON Transparent GIF. <br>
 - Drag and drop images into the grid to place them. <br>
-- Save your sprite sheet as a JSON file and load it later, or download the compiled sprite sheet image and text file
+- Save your sprite sheet as a JSON file to load it later, or download the compiled sprite sheet image and text file.
-- Adjust the generator in the settings
+- Configure the generator in the settings section

 ## Keyboard shortcuts